oscarreyes1/oscarreyes1/README.md

 - 👋 Hi, I’m @oscarreyes1
-- 👀 I’m interested in ...
+- 👀 I’m interested in soccer, movies, and experiencing new things.
 - 🌱 I’m currently learning Back End Software Development student at Promineo Tech.
 I am learning to use Java, MySQL, and Web API Design with Spring Boot.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on one of the programs I am currently learning.
-- 📫 How to reach me ...
+- 📫 How to reach me oscarrey92@gmail.com.

 <!---
 oscarreyes1/oscarreyes1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.